gokul-engineer/gokul-engineer/README.md

 ## 🚀 What I Do

 - ✅ Automate operational workflows (folders, QR codes, drawings)
-- ✅ Data Analysis using the business data to arrive at the decision.
+- ✅ Analyze business data to support decision-making
 - ✅ Build internal tools to save time and eliminate manual work
 - ✅ Bridge the gap between data, people, and processes
-- ✅ Focus on **real-world impact**, not just code
+- ✅ Focus on **real-world impact**, not just writing code

 ---